NavpreetSamra/tiledesk-docs/docs/Web SDK.md

 * **fullscreenMode**: if it is true, the chat window is open in fullscreen mode.
 Permitted values: true, false.
 Default value : false

-* **themeColor**: allows you to change the main color of the widget (i.e., among the others, the color of the header and the color of the launcher button).
+* **themeColor**: allows you to change the main widget's color (color of the header, color of the launcher button, other minor elements).
 Permitted values: Hex color codes, e.g. #87BC65 and RGB color codes, e.g. rgb(135,188,101)

-* **themeForegroundColor**: allows you to change the color of the text and of the icons.
+* **themeForegroundColor**: allows you to change text and icons' color.
 Permitted values: Hex color codes, e.g. #425635 and RGB color codes, e.g. rgb(66,86,53)

 ### Example 1.
 Widget with user fullname and email